SAT Syllabus 2026 (Section-wise): Reading, Writing & Math Section

 Let’s now explore each section of the syllabusin detail to help you understand what to expect and how to prepar

-The Reading and Writing section of the SAT checks how well you can read, understand, and express ideas clearly, skills that are essential for college success.
+The SAT Reading and Writing syllabus tests how well you can read, understand, and express ideas clearly, skills that are essential for college success.
 You’ll see short passages (25–150 words) or sometimes passage pairs, each followed by one multiple-choice question.
 Expect passages from literature, history/social studies, humanities, and science, mostly short, clear, and focused on a single idea.

 |